umbraco/UmbracoDocs/Getting-Started/Data/Defining-content/index.md

 #Defining content
-*A fundamental principle in Umbraco is that you cannot create content without defining it first.
-Here you'll find an explanation of how content is defined and quick guide for your first go (based on an empty installation).*

 Before a piece of content can be created it needs to be defined.
 That is why, when opening a blank installation of Umbraco, it is not possible to create content in the __Content__ section.

 All content needs a blueprint that holds information about what kind of data can be stored on the content node, which editors are used, how it is organized, where in the structure it is allowed and so forth.
 This blueprint or definition is called a Document Type.

 ##What is a Document Type?
 In it's most basic form a document type is a form containing fieldsets (or tabs) where you can apply rules about where the content can be created, which template(s) are allowed, backoffice icon and so forth.